MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/manage-quarantined-messages-and-files.md

 By default, only admins can manage messages that were quarantined as malware, high confidence phishing, or as a result of mail flow rules (also known as transport rules).
 But admins can use _quarantine policies_ to define what users are allowed to do to quarantined messages based on why the message was quarantined (for supported features).
 For more information, see [Quarantine policies](quarantine-policies.md).

-Admins in organizations with Microsoft Defender for Office 365 can also manage files that were quarantined by quarantined by [Safe Attachments for SharePoint, OneDrive, and Microsoft Teams](mdo-for-spo-odb-and-teams.md).
+Admins in organizations with Microsoft Defender for Office 365 can also manage files that were quarantined by [Safe Attachments for SharePoint, OneDrive, and Microsoft Teams](mdo-for-spo-odb-and-teams.md).

 You view and manage quarantined messages in the Microsoft 365 Defender portal or in PowerShell (Exchange Online PowerShell for Microsoft 365 organizations with mailboxes in Exchange Online; standalone EOP PowerShell for organizations without Exchange Online mailboxes).